 Places Where Smoking is Banned in Ireland

-As a rule of thumb: If you are not at home or out in the open - don’t even think about lighting up.
+As a general rule: If you are not at home or out in the open - don’t even think about lighting up.

-This includes all modes of travel from plane to taxi, with open-topped horse-carts being the only exception that comes to mind.
+The smoking ban includes all modes of transportation from plane to taxi, with open-topped horse-carts being the only exception that comes to mind.
 The days when you could smoke on the upper deck of double-decker buses are long gone, then again in those days you sometimes thought the whole bus was on fire.
 In general, the Irish public is very much in favor of the smoking ban.

 Exceptions to the Irish Smoking Ban

-There are certain exceptions to the smoking ban, including building sites, prisons, and mental hospitals - none of these held any attraction for most visitors.
+There are certain exceptions to the smoking ban, including building sites, prisons, and mental hospitals - though none of these are places that most tourists in Ireland will be visiting.

-There is also the curious problem that Irish law bans specifically "tobacco smoking", a certain Moorish café in Dublin (Amir's Delights) can legally offer you a hookah pipe inside.
+There is also the curious problem that Irish law bans specifically "tobacco smoking", so a certain Moorish café in Dublin (Amir's Delights) can legally offer you a hookah pipe inside.
 This indoor smoking gets a pass because it does not contain any tobacco.

-"Vaping", or the use of electronic cigarettes, is generally not affected by the smoking ban, but whether you may or may not vape in an establishment is very much down to the owner.
-Snuff or chewing tobacco are also not affected by the smoking ban (you do not smoke, i.e. burn, the tobacco).
+"Vaping", or the use of electronic cigarettes, is generally not affected by the smoking ban, but whether you may or may not vape inside a specific pub or restaurant is very much down to the owner.
+Snuff or chewing tobacco are also not affected by the smoking ban since you are not smoking that form of tobacco.

 Can I Smoke in my Irish Hotel Room or Rental Car?

-At first, there were good news - some hotels were able to provide rooms where you could smoke in.
+At first, there was good news - some hotels were able to provide rooms where you could smoke in.
 You simply asked for them when booking.
 However, this is becoming rarer and rarer, mainly because the rooms are enclosed places of work for the housekeeping staff and thus technically under the smoking ban.
 Expect almost all hotel rooms to be " nonsmoking" these days.
-Any leniency never extended to the common areas of hotels.
 Smoking in dining areas or bars is generally and strictly banned.
 In most cases, you will have to go outside the hotel to light up.

 Rental cars these days are more than likely to be sporting a "No Smoking" sign on the dashboard.
-Enquire beforehand with the rental car company about their smoking rules before you drive off if you want to know if you can have a ciggy inside the vehicle.
+Be sure to ask the rental car company about their smoking rules before you drive off if you want to know if you can have a ciggy inside the vehicle.
 The smoking ban should not extend to rental cars per se, again cleaning staff may object and you could get hit with additional fees.

-If you have to join the unfortunates - make sure you do not block any entrances or pathways, this can lead to aggression.
-And never flip a cigarette casually into the gutter, even though everybody seems to do it.
-If caught doing this (by a very bored or over-zealous official) you might have to face an instant charge of more than € 100 for littering.
+If you are looking for the outdoor smoking area, make sure you do not block any entrances or pathways while enjoying your cigarettes al fresco.
+Also, never flip a cigarette casually into the gutter, even though everybody seems to do it.
+If caught doing this (by a very bored or over-zealous police officer) you might have to face an instant charge of more than € 100 for littering.

-Well, not really but going on a holiday in Ireland is a good moment to stop smoking.
-The price of cigarettes is high and rising and many visitors will pay at least double the price they are used to.
+Going on a holiday in Ireland is a good moment to stop smoking because the price of cigarettes is high and rising and many visitors will pay at least double the price they are used to.
 If you plan to bring your cigarettes with you, then be sure to abide within the limits set by Ireland's customs regulations.